 "One consequence of the rarity of beneficial mutations would be that any improvement that arose would have a chance to take over before another beneficial mutation would arise, and would thus proceed unchallenged," Marx says.
 "This would lead to a series of rare, step-like jumps in performance.
 It would also mean that the mutations that won--rising to 100 percent of the population--would give a fairly clear picture of what is biologically possible for that organism."

-In order to study adaptation, including how organisms can improve, Marx's laboratory grows hundreds of bacterial populations in the laboratory.
+In order to study adaptation, including how organisms can improve, Marx's laboratory grows hundreds of bacterial populations.
 Scientists can preserve live bacteria in an ultra-cold freezer, allowing them to revive and directly study their common ancestor, the one they used to initiate succeeding generations over time.

 "Despite the diminutive physical size of these populations, each of which were grown in 1/50th of an ounce of liquid, the final population size could reach as high as 100 million cells," Marx says.